Continuing Education Activity

 Muscle cramps in women during pregnancy are very common, about 50%; particularly in the last 3 months and during the night.

 The exact cause of this disorder is not completely clarified.
 It could be an alteration of neuromuscular function, excessive weight gain, peripheral nerve compressions, insufficient blood flow to the muscles, and increased work by the muscles of the lower limbs.
-It could increase the glomerular filtration and the need for the fetus to receive minerals, compared to the muscular need of the mother's legs, with reduction of calcium and magnesium.
+It could increase the glomerular filtration and the need for the fetus to receive minerals, compared to the muscular need of the mother's legs, with a reduction of calcium and magnesium.

 Pregnancy cramps are not related to fetal growth problems.
 There seems to be a relationship between night camps and snoring for some pregnant women.
 This would lead to problems of fetal growth (delays) and early births.